 Although, today, many are trying to make it seem like there are many paths to a right relationship with God, the foundation of faith is and always will be Jesus Christ.
 There is no other way or basis for salvation.

-If any man builds on this foundation using gold, silver, costly stones, wood, hay or straw, his work will be shown for what it is, because the Day will bring it to light.
-It will be revealed with fire, and the fire will test the quality of each man's work.
+Some will use gold, silver or precious stones in building on this foundation; while others will use wood, grass or straw.
+But each one's work will be shown for what it is; the Day will disclose it, because it will be revealed by fire - the fire will test the quality of each one's work.

 Our salvation is on the foundation of Jesus' death, burial, and resurrection on our behalf.
 The things that we do after we come to Christ are what we build with.
 If we spend our new life (in Christ) seeking things for ourselves and serving ourselves, it is like building with hay or straw.
 If, after we come to Christ, we serve Him and concentrate on fulfilling the Great Commission, it is like building with precious durable things.
 On judgment day, each of us will have our works judged and the things made of hay and straw will burn up.
 This is what John is talking about in Revelation 20.